gerigor/google-translate-buttons-extention/readme.md

 ## Usage
 - The extension displays customizable target language buttons on the Google Translate page.
-- The user can toggle which languages are visible by saving their preferences (click on extension icon in top bar).
+- The user can toggle which languages are visible by saving their preferences (click on the extension icon in the top bar).

 ### File Structure
-- popup.html: A form for inputting API details.
+- **popup.html**: A form for inputting API details.
-- popup.js: Handles the popup window for the extension, allowing to select and save language preferences.
+- **popup.js**: Handles the popup window for the extension, allowing users to select and save language preferences.
-- background.js: Listens for messages and coordinates tasks like updating language buttons across open tabs.
+- **background.js**: Listens for messages and coordinates tasks like updating language buttons across open tabs.
-- content.js: Script that interacts with the Google Translate page
+- **content.js**: Script that interacts with the Google Translate page.

+## License
+This project is open-source and available under the [MIT License](LICENSE).